Growing Up (Hi-Standard album)

-Growing Up is the debut album by Japanese punk rock band Hi-Standard.
-It was released on an American label, Fat Wreck Chords, in February 1996.
+Growing Up is the first full-length studio album by Japanese punk rock band Hi-Standard.
+It was released by Toy's Factory in November 1995.
+Fat Wreck Chords released the album in North America in February 1996.
 According to Fat Mike in a 2015 interview with CBC, it sold 700,000 copies during the heyday of Fat Wreck Chords in the late nineties.